 ”Cyanide Pills kick out a spirited Brit-punk rave-up like nobody’s business” – Vive Le Rock

-At the end of last year the band were back in recording again and had two singles singles released in November 2013, one is taken from ‘Still Bored’ called ‘Apathy’, it’s backed with a unreleased track ‘Conspiracy Theory’ and the other was a very ‘Power Pop’ single called ‘Waiting (For You To Call Me)’ c/w ‘Hooked On You’.
-Both only available on that 7″)
+At the end of 2013 the band were back in recording again and had two singles singles released in November of that year, one is taken from the second album ‘Still Bored’ called ‘Apathy’, it’s backed with a unreleased track ‘Conspiracy Theory’ and the other was a very ‘Power Pop’ flavoured single called ‘Waiting (For You To Call Me)’ c/w ‘Hooked On You’.